syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-resolve-excel-cannot-open-the-file-because-the-file-format-for-the-file-extension-is-not-valid.md

 ---
-title: Excel cannot open the file in File Formats XlsIO | Syncfusion
+title: Excel cannot open the file in Document Processing XlsIO | Syncfusion
-description: This page shows how to resolve "Excel cannot open the file because the file format is not valid..." using XlsIO.
+description: This page shows how to resolve "Excel cannot open the file because the Document Processing is not valid..." using XlsIO.
-platform: file-formats
+platform: document-processing
 control: XlsIO
 documentation: UG
 ---

 # How to resolve "Excel cannot open the file 'filename.xlsx'..." error?

-This error "Excel cannot open the file 'filename.xlsx' because the file format for the file extension is not valid.
-Verify that the file has not been corrupted and that the file extension matches the format of the file" occurs when there is a mismatch between the file format and its extension.
+This error "Excel cannot open the file 'filename.xlsx' because the Document Processing for the file extension is not valid.
+Verify that the file has not been corrupted and that the file extension matches the format of the file" occurs when there is a mismatch between the Document Processing and its extension.
 The default workbook creation version in XlsIO is Excel97-2003 (.xls).
-The application version set to the required version should match its file format during save, as in the below code.
+The application version set to the required version should match its Document Processing during save, as in the below code.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}